 Aahhh... chocolate, many a girl’s Achilles’ Heel.

-If only the sweet, smooth, velvety, downright irresistible and heavenly stuff wasn’t so bad for us.
+If only this sweet, smooth, velvety, downright irresistible and heavenly treat wasn’t so bad for us.
 ‘A moment on the lips, a life-time on the hips’ they say, leaving us feeling completely guilt-ridden just thinking about the stuff.

 Well ladies (and gents, if you're reading), this recipe could be just the trick for bagging that guilt-free luxurious cocoa hit we all crave at times.
 Don’t get me wrong, nothing can replace the real thing, but this alternative chocolate fix comes fairly close.
 And, when you consider that the ingredients are actually beneficial... yes beneficial, for our health, it’s a no-brainer!